Motorcycle Piston Bracelet — .925 Sterling Silver, 52 Grams

 Built For

-If you ride and wrench on your own bike — You recognize piston-and-rod geometry by feel.
-Each link captures the pin bore, the wrist pin, and the connecting rod's I-beam profile.
-This bracelet speaks the language of the engine bay, not just the open road.
+If you ride and wrench on your own bike — You read piston-and-rod geometry by feel, so this lands the moment it's on your wrist.
+It's the piece you put on after a day in the garage, when the bike's back together and your hands still smell like oil.
+It speaks the language of the engine bay, not just the open road.

 The Honest Take